ekamperi/ekamperi.github.io/_posts/2020-11-1-principal-component-analysis-lagrange-multiplier.md

 \end{align*}
 $$

+And we end up with the following eigenvector equation:

 $$
 C \mathbf{v} = \lambda \mathbf{v}
 $$

+## Example with one principal component
-We drew various candidate vectors $$\mathbf{v}$$ pointing into different directions in the following image.
-Which is the one vector $$\mathbf{v}$$ that when our 2D data points are projected on the line it defines, their variance is maximized?
-I.e., they are as much spread out as possible?
+Let us play with the simplest possible scenario, where we have two variables and we'd like to calculate a single principal component.
+In the graph below, we plot the data along with various candidate vectors $$\mathbf{v}$$ pointing into different directions.
+Our goal is to find the one vector $$\mathbf{v}$$ which will maximize the variance of the data points when these are projected on the line the vector defines.

 <p align="center">
 <img style="width: 50%; height: 50%" src="{{ site.url }}/images/pca_many_vecs.png" alt="Principal component analysis">
 </p>

+In the following image we see the values of variance $$V$$ as a function of the angle of vector $$v$$ and the $x$ axis.

 <p align="center">
 <img style="width: 50%; height: 50%" src="{{ site.url }}/images/pca_single_vec.png" alt="Principal component analysis">